XpressAI/xircuits.io/docs/technical-concepts/xircuits-components/literal-and-hyperparameters-components.md

 # Literal & Hyperparameters Components

-To supply your Xircuits library components with customizable parameters, we provide literal and hyperparameter components as general components.
+To supply your Xircuits library components with customizable parameters, we provide `Literal` and `Hyperparameter` components as general components.
 The main difference between them can be observed in the generated code.
 Consider the training_epoch parameter in the TrainImageClassifier component below.

 ![SampleTraining](/img/docs/examples/computer-vision/SampleTraining.png)